LuizZak/SwiftRewriter/Architecture.md

 The final collection of intentions is passed to special steps that are free to change the structure of the generated intentions before actual outputting is performed.

 These steps are represented by an `IntentionPass` protocol, which is fed to a `SwiftRewriter` via an instance of `IntentionPassSource`.
 These intention passes are then fed the entire source code represented by the intermediary intention collection.
-Intention passes are free to delete, merge, rename, or create new source-generation intentions freely.
+Intention passes are free to delete, merge, rename, or create new source-generation intentions.

-This is the step of the process in which outside code altering processors are allowed to change the resulting program's structure at a higher level.
-Actual method body rewriting should be done in a separate step (AST rewriting).
+This is the step of the process in which external code-altering processors are allowed to change the resulting program's structure at a higher level.
+Actual method body rewriting should be done in a separate step (see [AST rewriting](#ASTrewriting)).

 - Intention passes are applied serially, in the same order as the `IntentionPassSource` provides them.
 Type resolution is invoked between each intention pass to keep the typing information up-to-date with respect to general source code transformations.